MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-install.md

 title: Create and deploy JavaScript Functions 3.x
-description: In this tutorial, create a new serverless app in Visual Studio Code with extensions and JavaScript, then deploy the application to the Azure cloud for hosting with a public HTTP endpoint. ms.topic: tutorial ms.date: 08/18/2021 ms.custom: devx-track-js, contperf-fy21q2
+description: In this tutorial, create a new serverless app in Visual Studio Code with extensions and JavaScript, then deploy the application to the Azure cloud for hosting with a public HTTP endpoint. ms.topic: tutorial ms.date: 09/21/2021 ms.custom: devx-track-js, contperf-fy21q2
 adobe-target: true
 ---

 # 1. Create and deploy Azure Functions from Visual Studio Code

 In this tutorial, create a secure API in Visual Studio Code with VS Code extensions and JavaScript, then deploy the application to the Azure cloud for hosting with a public HTTP endpoint.
+The API integrates with a Cosmos DB database using the MongoDB API.
+The MongoDB API is accessed from the [mongoose](https://www.npmjs.com/package/mongoose) npm package.

+The MongoDB database functionality includes:

+* Add item
+* Delete item by ID
+* Get item by ID
+* Get all items

 ## Prepare you development environment